GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 ## Step 4: Find the scenarios matching the above criteria

 Here we define an object `kermadectonga_events_2500` which contains information on scenarios matching the criteria above.
-The plots
+Most of these variables are similar to those used to describe scenarios in our [DETAILED_README.md](../../DETAILED_README.md).

 ```r